 - Trolling Creator: There's a very good reason he's the trope picture, as he did this quite a bit during Gravity Falls' run.
 Highlights include:

 - Alex replied to a tweet regarding season two that "at least one character will not survive the season.
 Buckle up".
 Mayor Befufftlefumpter, a 100+ year-old minor character, passed on.

 - The most famous and the reason he's the picture: creating a fake spoiler image of McGucket writing in one of the journals to throw fans off, "leaked" said image onto 4chan, posted a tweet feigning anger and later deleting said tweet, then gloating in a later tweet about the whole thing after "Society of the Blind Eye" aired (where it was revealed that McGucket was merely an assistant to the Author, not the Author himself).

 - Fans had theorized about the purpose of the ten symbols depicted around Bill at the end of the theme song, "Dreamscaperers" and "The Stanchurian Candidate": In "Weirdmageddon 3: Take Back The Falls", the Zodiac turns out to relate to a prophecy to defeat Bill—and ends up never being used.

 - Gravity Falls was based on trips Hirsch and his sister took with their grand-aunt.

-- Write Who You Know: Gravity Falls was mostly based on Hirsch's childhood, with Mabel based on Alex's sister Ariel, Stan based on their grandfather, Soos based on a roommate of Alex's, Wendy based on a girl Alex had a crush on, and a number of Wendy's ex-boyfriends were named after many of Ariel's.
+- Write Who You Know: Gravity Falls was mostly based on Alex Hirsch's childhood, with Dipper based on his younger self, Mabel on his own twin sister Ariel, Stan on their grandfather, Soos on a college roommate of Alex's, Wendy on a girl Alex had a crush on, and a number of Wendy's ex-boyfriends were named after many of Ariel's.